 An Interactive Kid-Friendly Farm

-We ended up going to the Maplewood Farm located in North Vancouver.
-It has been open since 1975 and is run by the District of North Vancouver, Parks Department.
+We decided to go to the Maplewood Farm, opened since 1975 and run by the District of North Vancouver, Parks Department.
 It’s not a very big farm, most of the animals were in spacious enclosed areas within close proximity of each other.
 We were able to introduce the approximately 200 domestic farm animals to Bibi visually and take some photos all in under an hour.
 Families with older children will most likely spend more time there petting the animals, feeding the ducks and bunnies, going for pony rides ($111/hr) or watching the cow milking demonstrations.
 The farm is very well run with happy healthy animals, clean bathrooms and a separate hand washing station to minimize the spread of germs.
 There’s also a small gift shop where you can purchase farm related gifts.

 Until next time.